gllewellyn19/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/readmeLoadGeotiffs.md

    }

 ### Debug mode
-Error checking done:
-Note running not in debug mode is a large risk if you do not understand how the function works since there is minimal error checking and you are not provided with detailed responses.
+Running not in debug mode is a risk if you do not understand how the function works since there is minimal error checking and you are not provided with detailed responses.
+If you receive an error message you do not understand, run the problem in debug mode.
+Debug mode is enabled by default.

+### Time analysis
+The only difference setting this parameter to True is that the function call is done twice (once with debug mode and once without) and the results are printed.
+The request url generated for the given parameters including the given `debug_mode` are sent to  load\_layer\_config as the function normally does.
+This function takes longer to run and the only purpose of it is to show the effects of `debug_mode` so that users can decide if they would like to run in that mode.
+Note that `time_analysis` is False by default.

 ### Troubleshooting
 Rerun the loadGeotiff function if the map layer does not show up the first time.